 If the Office of the Registrar does not receive your sponsor’s confirmation by the first day of classes, you remain responsible for the payment of tuition and related fees.
 Any fees that are not covered by your sponsor are also your responsibility.

 If you have paid your fees and the college then receives double payment from the sponsoring agency, you will receive a refund.
 Other refunds for sponsored students (e.g. due to dropping a course) will be issued directly to the sponsoring agency.

 When applying, we recommend that students pay their application fee up front and then approach the sponsor for reimbursement.

 You are required to pay for all classes you are registered in on or before the first 10% (drop period) of the term, regardless of the start date throughout the term.
 Any student taking Open Entry/Open Exit online or Open Studies courses will be required to pay at the time of registration.
 (See Open Entry/Open Exit Registration for further information.)

 If you register in any courses after the first 10% (drop period) of a term, you will be required to pay all assessed tuition and fees at the time of registration.
 If fees are not paid in full at the time of registration, a $100 late penalty fee will be assessed.
-Check your MyQuest account to both view and pay for your tuition and fees.
+Check MyQuest to both view and pay for your tuition and fees.